Timeline of the Yemeni revolution (3 June – 22 September 2011): 30 August

-To mark the first day of Eid ul-Fitr, thousands rallied against Saleh in Sana'a, once more demanding for Ali Abdullah Saleh to resign.
+To mark the first day of Eid ul-Fitr, thousands rallied against Saleh in Sanaa, once more demanding for Ali Abdullah Saleh to resign.

 September

 5 September

 Negotiations gathered pace on a UN-brokered transition deal along the lines of the earlier deal crafted by the GCC.

 9 September – "Friday of Victory from God"

 Yemeni protesters took to the streets and occupied change square in one of their biggest protest yet, with a million protesting against Saleh, including 500,000 in Taiz.

 10 September

 Yemen's army re-takes the city of Zinjibar on the southern coast from alleged Islamic extremists with possible links to al-Qaeda.

 12 September

 From Riyadh, Saleh issued a decree transferring some presidential powers to Hadi, including authorising the vice president to negotiate a power transfer deal based on the GCC framework and prepare for a new round of internationally supervised presidential elections.